ARM9/bass/doc/basics.md

 In terms of scopes every macro create it's own stack frame just as namespaces do.
 More about stack frames can be found at *Scopes*.

 ## Scopes
-Every time a macro is invoked, a new object stack frame is created, which will supercede all previous stack frames.
+Every time a macro is invoked, a new object stack frame is created which will supercede all previous stack frames.
 All macro arguments, as well as any objects declared inside of said macro, are appended to the new frame.
 When the macro completes execution, said frame is destroyed, and said objects are lost.
 Note that this does not apply to constants, which must always be placed in the global frame to support forward-declarations.

 ### Global and Parent Scopes